ajh258/MIT/README.md

+## Software
+This code requires Julia.
+We are running the code in v.1.7.2

 ## Packages
 This code requires the following packages: LeastSquaresOptim, Printf, Test

 LeastSquaresOptim is not a default package.
-To install, run the following code in Julia first:
+To install, run the following code in Julia terminal first:
 ```julia
 using Pkg
 Pkg.add("LeastSquaresOptim")
 ```

-## Motivation
+## File Description

-This package solves non linear least squares optimization problems.
-This package is written with large scale problems in mind (in particular for sparse Jacobians).
+finalcode - this is the optimization code
+.csv - this is the sparse matrix used for testing

 ## Simple Syntax